Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/Falcon Coders1/progress.md

 1. Hosting project on college server
 2. Install erp on college server.
-3. Learning about various aspects to find the solution of problem
+3. Learning about various aspects to find the solution of problem.
+4.

+Note -

+We can use
+issues
-Note - we can use issues part in support module of erpnext
+part in support module of erpnext